-Paige Marta Skiba and Tobacman (2008) examine the role of self-control in the demand for payday loans, one of the fastest-growing sources of credit in the United States, with ten million households borrowing in 2002.
-These loans provide (typically) two weeks of liquidity for annualized (compounded) interest rates of over 7000 percent.
+Skiba and Tobacman (2008) examine the role of self-control in the demand for payday loans, one of the fastest-growing sources of credit in the US, with ten million households borrowing in 2002.
+These loans provide (typically) two weeks of liquidity for annualized (compounded) interest rates of over 7000%.
 Using an administrative data set from a payday lender, Skiba and Tobacman (2008) fit a life-cycle consumption model to the observed borrowing behavior.
 While an exponential time discounting model with a high discount rate can rationalize the observed borrowing at a high interest rate, it has difficulty explaining the relatively low default rate.
 Defaulting borrowers have on average already repaid or serviced five payday loans, making interest payments of 90 percent of their original loan's principal.
 Impatient but time-consistent borrowers would take advantage of default sooner, or borrow less.
 The observed facts are most consistent with a model of partially naive (β, δ) consumers.
 These consumers borrow today expecting to borrow less in the future and procrastinate defaulting (which is assumed to have immediate monetary or stigma costs).

-2.1.7 Default Effects in 401(k)s
+Default Effects in 401(k)s.
 The impact of the status quo (default) in retirement savings is the final set of findings bearing on self-control problems, as I discuss below.
-10 Brigitte Madrian and Dennis F. Shea (2001) consider the effect on the contribution rates in 401(k)s of a change in default.
-Before the change, the default is nonparticipation in retirement savings; after the change, the default is participation at a 3 percent rate in a money market fund.
-In both cases, employees can override the default with a phone call or by filing a form; also, in both cases, contributions receive a 50 percent match up to 6 percent of compensation.
-Madrian and Shea (2001) find that the change in default has a very large impact: one year after joining the company, the participation rate in 401(k)s is 86 percent for the treatment group and 49 percent for the control group.
+Madrian and Shea (2001) consider the effect on the contribution rates in 401(k)s of a change in default.
+Before the change, the default is non-participation in retirement savings; after the change, the default is participation at a 3% rate in a money market fund.
+In both cases, employees can override the default with a phone call or by filing a form; also, in both cases, contributions receive a 50 percent match up to 6% of compensation.
+Madrian and Shea (2001) find that the change in default has a very large impact: one year after joining the company, the participation rate in 401(k)s is 86% for the treatment group and 49% for the control group.